 Don’t just take my word for it – check it out for yourself.
+You don’t even need to know the other person’s dominant Enneagram type.
 The next time you feel locked into a conflict, observe what strategies are being used to try to resolve the issue, what’s strategies are missing, and see what happens when you add the missing style(s)!

-Here are some additional resources to deepen your learning about relationships:
+Here are some a couple of additional resources to deepen your learning about relationships: